lopenguin/lopenguin.github.io/papers/2025/masters.md

 ~~~

 ## Corrections
-These corrects apply to the version on MIT DSPACE.
+These corrections apply to the version on MIT DSPACE.
 ~~~
 <a target="_blank" href="https://drive.google.com/file/d/1ddFhrA-AP_cN_WmZDIanHxaTQoyg3i-K/view?usp=sharing">This draft</a>
 ~~~